The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 Given the target category $c$ representing the type of venue to be visited, the individual $u \in U$ must select a specific venue of that category.
 The venue selection process is detailed in Algorithm~\ref{alg:venue_selection}.

-The first step involves deciding whether to rely on the recommender system $\mathcal{A}$ (line 4 of Algorithm \ref{alg:venue_selection}).
+The first step involves deciding whether to rely on the recommender system $\mathcal{A}$ or on personal knowledge (line 4 of Algorithm \ref{alg:venue_selection}).
 This decision reflects the user's choice between following algorithmic suggestions or acting autonomously.
 It is modelled as a Bernoulli trial with success probability $\eta \in [0,1]$, referred to as the adoption rate, which quantifies the likelihood that $u$ accepts the recommendation.
-The parameter $\eta$ plays a central role in the simulation, controlling the extent to which user behavior is shaped by the recommender.
+The parameter $\eta$ plays a central role in the simulation, controlling the degree to which the user behaviour is shaped by the recommender.
 If the Bernoulli trial succeeds, $u$ follows the recommendation (recommendation-based choice, line 5); otherwise, $u$ selects a venue independently (autonomous choice, lines 7--10).

-\paragraph{Recommendation-based choice} If individual $u$ follows the suggestion of the recommender system $\mathcal{A}$ (line 5 of Algorithm \ref{alg:venue_selection}), a set of candidate venues $V_{c, r} \subseteq V$ is retrieved (line 3, Algorithm \ref{alg:venue_selection}).
-This set includes all venues belonging to the target category $c$ and located within a radius $r$ from the individual's current venue $v_{\text{current}}$.
+\paragraph{Recommendation-based choice} If an individual $u$ follows the suggestion of the recommender system $\mathcal{A}$ (line 5 of Algorithm \ref{alg:venue_selection}), a set of candidate venues $V_{c, r}^{(v_{\text{ current}})} \subseteq V$ is retrieved (line 3, Algorithm \ref{alg:venue_selection}).
+This set includes all venues belonging to the target category $c$ and located within a radius $r$ of the current location of the individual $v_{\text{current}}$.

-The radius $r$ is sampled from the empirical distribution of jump lengths observed in $D$, reflecting the tendency of individuals to prefer short-range displacements~\citep{pappalardo2015returners, gonzalez2008understanding}.
-This distribution is obtained by enumerating all consecutive venue pairs $(v_{i-1}, v_i)$ in the visit sequences $D_u$ for each user $u \in U$, and computing the great-circle distance between $v_{i-1}$ and $v_i$ using their geographic coordinates.
+The radius $r$ is sampled from the empirical distribution of jump lengths observed in $D$, reflecting the tendency of individuals to prefer short-range displacements~\citep{gonzalez2008understanding}.
+This distribution is obtained by enumerating all pairs of consecutive venues $(v_{i-1}, v_i)$ in the visit sequences $D_u$ for each user $u \in U$, and computing the great-circle distance between $v_{i-1}$ and $v_i$ using their geographic coordinates.